 Note: Adult Marbled crayfish molt only 2 – 3 times a year.
 After molts, they can lose some color.
 Do not worry.
 This is a normal process and the bright color will return in 7 – 10 days.
 They can regenerate lost appendages within 1 to 2 molts.

-Tip: You can add cuttlebone, blanched kale or eggshell to the aquarium to supplement calcium, which will aid in exoskeleton formation.
-You can read more about calcium in my article “Dwarf shrimp and Molting problems.
-The White Ring of Death”.
+Tip: You can add cuttlebone, blanched kale, or eggshell to the aquarium to supplement calcium, which will aid in exoskeleton formation.
+You can read more about calcium in my article “Crayfish and Molting Process”.

 Marbled crayfish and Filtration